Adam Fieled (Henniker, New Hampshire): from Beams: "eye eye eye"

 like a mother talking loudly around

-of armpit hair on the subway, I feel like
+of armpit hair on the subway, & I rev my

-nose and mouth, I feel like a mother
+nose & mouth, I feel like a mother

 who has forgotten how to breathe water,

-air by now, I feel like a mother when
+air by now.
+I feel like my mother

 feel like a mother when I make a list of names

-that calls all my enemies out and I post the list
+that calls all my enemies out & I post the list

 when I shave my beard and all my children tiptoe